|

 in the renovated theatre of St. Stephen's School with a February production

-"This show is a lost masterpiece," says Sandra Provost, the group's
+of The Grand Duke, Gilbert and Sullivan's last collaboration."This show is a lost masterpiece," says Sandra Provost, the group's

 founder and director.
 "For pure entertainment, it ranks right up there